YahiaElTai/ms-commerce/README.md

 ### Services

-> Most services have a README.md to give a general overview of how they work.
+> some services have a README.md to give a general overview of how they work.

 1. **Authentication** ✅
 2. **[Cart](/services/cart/README.md)** ⏳